 By way of merger with Szold & Brandwen, P.C., Norris McLaughlin has a long and illustrious history working with housing corporations.
 The Firm represents cooperative and affordable housing corporations as both general and special counsel, as well as luxury cooperatives and condominiums, in all facets of their operations, assisting the Boards of Directors, officers, and managers in best practices and their legal responsibilities.
-The Group assists in the negotiation and execution of all forms of contract from multimillion dollar capital projects to simple service agreements, in the review and implementation of the cooperative’s documentation such as the By-laws, Articles of Incorporation and other governing documents.
+The attorneys assist in the negotiation and execution of all forms of contract from multimillion dollar capital projects to simple service agreements, in the review and implementation of the cooperative’s documentation such as the By-laws, Articles of Incorporation and other governing documents.
 They also represent cooperative clients in all forms of dispute resolution, be it administrative, litigation or arbitration in courts from Small Claims to Federal Court.
-The Group handles disputes with shareholders and prospective shareholders regarding issues from alterations and decoration to discrimination claims.
-When vendor disputes arise, the Group has vast experience in representing clients in negotiations and, if necessary, litigate.
+The attorneys handle disputes with shareholders and prospective shareholders regarding issues from alterations and decoration to discrimination claims.
+When vendor disputes arise, the attorneys have vast experience in representing clients in negotiations and, if necessary, litigate.
 The attorneys work to create agreements and other documents to set forth the cooperative’s policies to prevent shareholder and vendor claims.

 A large number of Norris McLaughlin’s clients have substantial commercial tenancies and the attorneys have dealt with all areas associated with commercial tenants, leasing, renovations, service disputes, litigation, as well as related tax and regulatory issues.